Skip to content

 Overview Spacecraft Launch Mission Status Sensor Complement References

-RISAT-2 is an X-band SAR (Synthetic Aperture Radar) reconnaissance satellite of ISRO (Indian Space Research Organization), Bangalore, India.
+RISAT-2 was an X-band SAR (Synthetic Aperture Radar) reconnaissance satellite of ISRO (Indian Space Research Organization), Bangalore, India.
 The spacecraft was built for ISRO by IAI/MBT (Israel Aerospace Industries Ltd.) based on the TecSAR minisatellite design of IAI (launch Jan.
 21, 2008, provided by ISRO) of the Israeli MoD (Ministry of Defense).

 Spacecraft